Fayli775/PAWS-FRIENDS/README.md

 - Booking history and status tracking
 - Support for Dog Walking, In-Home Feeding, and Dog Grooming & Care services
 - Automatic order status updates (orders marked as "completed" 90 minutes after service end time)
-- Order time status categorization (upcoming, ongoing, completed) based on booking time
+- Order time status categorization based on booking time:
+  - **Upcoming**: If booking time is in the future
+  - **Ongoing**: If booking time is within the past 90 minutes
+  - **Completed**: If booking time was more than 90 minutes ago
+- **Note**: The system currently allows booking time slots for the upcoming week only, with each weekday automatically mapping to the next occurrence of that day.
+The system does not validate if the calculated booking time has already passed on the current day.

 ### 📜 Certification System
 - Sitters can upload certification documents